The Two-Particle Self Consistent method (TPSC)

 plt.tight_layout()

-In the left image, we have plotted the absolute values of the susceptibilities; this shows that, when compared to the bare bubble, the spin fluctuations are increased in the interacting system, whereas charge fluctuations are reduced.
+In the left figure, we have plotted the susceptibilities on a linear scale, and to the right on a logarithmic y-axis.
+When compared to the bare bubble \(\chi_0\), one sees that the spin fluctuations are enhanced \(\chi_{sp} > \chi_0\) in the interacting system, whereas charge fluctuations are suppressed \(\chi_{ch} < \chi_0\).

-At the same time, the pronounced peak at the M-point due to Fermi-surface nesting is still visible in all three susceptibilities.
-It is important to note that the TPSC method respects the Mermin-Wagner theorem which forbids magnetic order in 2D systems; we see that this is indeed the case by noticing that the TPSC susceptibilities do not introduce additional peaks when compared to the bare bubble.
+The pronounced peak at the M-point, due to Fermi-surface nesting, is visible in all three susceptibilities.
+It is important to note that the TPSC method respects the Mermin-Wagner theorem which forbids magnetic order in 2D systems at finite temperature.
+This effect is only seen when reducing temperature, where the tendency of divergence in the spin response is suppressed by the reduction in in the screened interaction \(U_{sp}\) (not shown).